IanESmith/static-website/Services/cdmp/notes.md

 Working with our Advanced Border Control and HMPO colleagues to provide a secure platform for their data and then start to onboard more tenants.

 ### What is blocking us
-- we need soon need a decision around the release 2 architectue including image storage, ingestion, graph database
+- we soon need a decision around the release 2 architectue including image storage, ingestion, graph database. this is being pulled together but any delays will slow us down

 ### Just done
 - installed Hardware Security Modules (ie racked and cabled) into HODC1 and 2